Simple Backup Service (SBS)

 If the backup agent is unable to communicate with the SBS infrastructure, data will not be set to expire.
 The feature ensures that data is safe and restorable in the case of server failure or Internet connectivity issues.
 Servers removed from a policy are treated as if the server status is set to inactive and the retention period starts.

 A new restoration point is created at the completion of every backup, full or incremental.
 The restore point contains a backup date and time stamp which is actually the point-in-time that the backup job completed.
-Executing a restore is easy.
-You manage restoration points through the Control Portal or via API calls.
-Select the "point-in-time" backup event, specify a destination directory, and click restore.
-That's it!
-Your data is restored automatically within minutes.
-You can also delete restoration points that are no longer needed.
+Executing a restore is easy, see our restore guide for more information.

 In order to prevent the accidental overwriting of data, a new directory is created under the restoration path you provide.
 The directory uses the restoration point ID as the name and contains all of the restored data.

 Backup are transferred from your server over the public Internet to Object Storage using TLSv1.2.
-The data is then encrypted at rest in the object store with 256-bit AES encryption server side.
+The data is then encrypted at rest in the object store with 256-bit AES encryption server side for all AWS endpoints.
 A unique key that is also encrypted with a master key when it is stored is used to secure your data.
 Keys are stored in separate locations from your data for extra protection.
 At this time user supplied keys are not supported.
-At this time, backups stored in the Canada region will not be encrypted.